-Citibank offers a range of certificate of deposit terms from three months to five years.
+Citibank (a SmartAsset advertising partner) offers a range of certificate of deposit terms from three months to five years.
 This allows you to save toward a variety of expenses, whether short term or long term.
 However, you really won’t see much in terms of growth with a Citibank CD.
 The bank’s rates are pretty low across the board.
-Even the longest term of five years, which will typically have the highest CD rate, earns at a rate below 1%.

 Interestingly, your minimum deposit will depend on the state you live in.
 Most accounts will require a $500 minimum deposit.
 However, accounts opening in California and Nevada must be opened with at least $1,000.
 If you open an account in Florida, Maryland, Virginia or the District of Columbia, you’ll need at least $2,500.